Westmont College: LGBT prohibition

+Westmont student policy forbids gay marriage and all sex or intimacy outside of heterosexual marriage.
+Students must agree to avoid "homosexual practice" which has at times been understood to forbid not only same-sex sexual activity and relationships but also coming out of the closet.
+Alumni have reported to outside media organizations they feared expulsion if their sexuality was discovered.
+Professors are allegedly forbidden from discussing homosexuality in front of students.

+In May 2023, Westmont president Gaylee Bebee sent a letter to the United States Department of Education seeking assurance that Westmont could legally discriminate against students on the basis of sexual orientation.
+Westmont is exempt from certain sections of Title IX (meaning they can discriminate against, among others, gay students), even though they claim otherwise on their website.

+There is an "official-unofficial" group for LGBT students called Gradient.
+The group meets in secret to maintain confidentiality and is not officially recognized by the school.

 Spring Sing

 Westmont hosts a popular annual student event Spring Sing, which in past years has been held at the Santa Barbara County Bowl or UC Santa Barbara auditorium.
 This event is a competition between the dorms with eight-minute musical comedy skits.

 The skits incorporate an average of four or five clips of popular songs with altered original lyrics and original choreography.
 The lyrics are usually changed to reflect a humorous progression of the skit's main story.
 The dorm that wins has bragging rights for the next year.

-Past sweepstakes winners have been Van Kampen Hall Women (2013), Page Men (2012), Van Kampen Hall Men (2011) and Armington Hall Men (2010).

 Potter's Clay

 Potter's Clay is a popular ministry program that occurs every year in Ensenada, Mexico, during Westmont's spring break.
 Students interact with the local population and churches to help with construction, Vacation Bible School, and medical work.